Relevance Generative Answering (RGA) content requirements and best practices

 Before deciding on the content to use for RGA, it’s important to have a basic understanding of how your content is used to generate answers.

 When an item is indexed, the item’s content is typically mapped to the body field in the Coveo index.
-The RGA model uses a pre-trained sentence transformer language model to convert your indexed content’s body text to mathematical representations (vectors) in a process called embedding.
+The RGA model uses a pre-trained sentence transformer language model to convert your indexed content’s body text into mathematical representations (vectors) in a process called embedding.
 When a user enters a query, the model references the vector space to retrieve the most relevant content.
 This retrieval is based on semantic similarity using embeddings, which are created using the text in your content’s body text.

 For more information on how your content is used to generate answers, see RGA processes.